 During the online notary application process, you will be asked to upload a copy of the eight-year, $25,000 Indiana notary bond, which costs only $75.
-Your Indiana notary bond includes a $5,000 errors and omissions insurance policy for your protection at no extra cost to you.
+Our Indiana notary bond includes a $5,000 errors and omissions insurance policy for your protection at no extra cost to you.
 The notary bond ensures that if you fail to properly perform your duties as an Indiana notary, the bonding company will pay for damages to the injured party up to the policy limit.
 Save time!
 No need to wait for days to receive your Indiana notary bond.
 You can now download the notary bond online in minutes 24/7 upon checkout.

 - A copy of the Indiana notary bond.

-- A sample of the signature that you will use each time you notarize a document.
+- A specimen of the signature that you will use each time you notarize a document.
 (This signature must match your name on the notary application).

 - Your Indiana State police limited criminal history record.

-Complete an online notary course and pass a notary exam.
+Complete a notary course and pass a notary exam.

-Email a copy of your Indiana notary commission certificate to email@example.com or fax it to 1-713-649-0011 so we can prepare and ship your Indiana notary supplies.
+Email a copy of your Indiana notary certificate of appointment to firstname.lastname@example.org or fax it to 1-713-649-0011 so we can prepare and ship your Indiana notary supplies.

 Indiana notary bonds and errors and omissions insurance policies provided by this insurance agency, the American Association of Notaries, Inc., are underwritten by Western Surety Company (established 1900).
 Kal Tabbara is a licensed insurance agent in Indiana.